 PACE: Moderate.
-For all birding we will need to be up early, around 5:30am, and stay out late, around 5:30pm, in order to take advantage of the best birding hours.
+For all birding we will need to be up early, around 5-5:30am, and stay out late, around 5:30pm, in order to take advantage of the best birding hours.
 Where possible we will use the middle of the day to relax, or travel between localities, but many days will be full days in the field.
 There will be a few optional outings after dark to search for owls, flying squirrels or frogs; these are normally done after dinner and seldom last for more than an hour (typically between about 7 and 8 pm).
 The ferry from the main island to Matsu (extension only) lasts at least 10 hours (more if there is no direct ferry), but bunk beds are available so that it can pass surprisingly quickly and comfortably.
-Packed breakfasts are the norm, which are preferable to the traditional cold rice porridge and pickles served in many of the hotels!
+“Convenience store” breakfasts are the norm, which are preferable to the traditional cold rice porridge and pickles served in many of the hotels.
 We’ll also have a few picnic lunches, but hot water is usually available to have hot beverages and instant noodles.
 All dinners and some lunches are sit down affairs, and this is where Taiwanese cuisine shines; those who enjoy Asian food are usually delighted with the smorgasbord on offer.
 The highest altitude is the pass at Wuling, which is around 10,700 ft (3275 m), but we don’t really stay there long and don’t do much walking, so is not likely to be an issue for most people.
 All accommodation is at much lower elevation.

 CLIMATE: This tour takes place in Taiwan’s spring.
-The higher altitude rainforest sites at Dashueshan and Hohuanshan are cool (usually 40°-70°F, 4°-21°C), and we’ll spend a short amount of time at a pass where the temps can get down to near freezing.
+The higher altitude sites are cool (usually 40°-70°F, 4°-21°C), and we’ll spend a short amount of time at a pass where the temps can get down to near freezing.
 The climate in the lowlands is humid and warm (usually 60°-85°F, 16°-29°C).
 The amount of rainfall varies a lot from tour to tour, but at least some can be expected.